Tetroit/HLSL-U-Docs/Tutorial/1. Getting Started/README.md

 Now we can finally behold the result in Unity!
 Right-click your shader in Unity `Create -> Material`.
 This will create a material and automatically assign your shader to it.
 You should be able to see a white circle in preview and a color property in the Inspector, which you can tweak and see your object changing color.
 ![](/src/images/Shader%20Result%20Tutorial1.png)

 If something goes wrong you can analyse what is missing in the **frame debugger**!

+> [!IMPORTANT]
+> Make sure your **game camera** is seeing the object!
+Otherwise Unity will optimize out the draw call due to object being out of frustum.

 At this point you should be able to see your objects being rendered in `DrawOpaqueObjects -> RenderLoop.Draw`.
 You can see all the details about it, such as:
 - Which shader is used.
 - The name of your pass (as we set earlier).
 - Under `Vectors` you will also see a `_Color` entry.

 And a lot more...
+Do not break your mind why other objects are rendered in DrawSRPBatcher and yours not, it is completely normal, but we will get to that in the following chapters.

 ![](/src/images/Frame%20Debugger%20Tutorial1.png)